batcholi/XenonCode/README.md

 - `init` Define the body of the init function, which will execute once when the device is powered on
 - `tick` declare the body of the tick function that will execute at each clock cycle
 - `function` declare a user-defined function
+- `recursive function` declare a user-defined function that may call itself recursively
 - `timer` Define the body of a function that will execute repeatedly at a specific frequency in Hz
 - `input` Define an input function
 - `;` Comments